 Diagnosis of viral conjunctivitis is usually made by a family doctor or eye doctor based on the typical symptoms and an eye examination.
-If the conjunctivitis does not recover, or recurs often, then an eye examination by an ophthalmologist is required to diagnose other forms of conjunctivitis.
+If your conjunctivitis does not recover or if you experience frequent recurrent episodes, then an eye examination by an ophthalmologist is required to diagnose other forms of conjunctivitis.

-Treatment is usually symptomatic, to reduce the itch and discharge until the eye recovers.
+Viral conjunctivitis is usually self-resolving and treatment is aimed at reducing the itch and discharge until the eye recovers.
 Antibiotic eye drops may sometimes be prescribed if bacterial conjunctivitis is suspected.

 Subscribe to our mailing list to get the updates to your inbox